MichaelMarner/oscpack/README.md

 The Makefile works for Linux and Max OS X. It should also work on other platforms that have make.
 Just run:

-$ make
+    make

-You can run "make install" if you like.
+You can run `make install` if you like.

 Cmake builds